ufuomababatunde/AI_project_BIF/README.md

-# BIF project for Alzheimer's disease
+# BIF project for Alzheimer's Disease